-Since the price of rag fluctuates, the labor to sort and shipping is often done at cost, or even a loss, because it is more expensive to send it to the landfill.
+Since the price of rag fluctuates, the labor to sort as well as the price of shipping is often done at cost, or even a loss, because it is more expensive to send it to a landfill.
 Whether people’s donations get used again depends not on how much individual things are worth or what kind of condition they’re in, but how expensive and complicated the process of redistributing them is.

 Eco Groovy Abundance is a small resale business in Arcata California that also does the textile and usable goods recycling for many Humboldt County thrift stores, which get far more donations than they could ever sell or give away.
-Eco Groovy ends up diverting about 100,000 pounds of clothing and usable goods that used to mostly end up going to the landfill each month.
+Eco Groovy ends up diverting about 100,000 pounds of clothing and usable goods each month that used to mostly end up going to the landfill.

-I started to photograph the warehouse because it’s an operation so large but so behind the scenes it feels like something no one can picture.
-I think people should have an idea of exactly how much stuff we’re talking about here.
-For every item that goes out in the store, there are a hundred things that go directly to the baler.
-The process of sorting everything that comes in never ends, there are sometimes ceiling high piles of garbage bags full of clothes, and the piles never get smaller, as soon as it looks like a dent was made new donations get thrown on top.
+I started to photograph the warehouse because it’s an operation so large but so behind the scenes it feels like something no one can really picture.
+I think people should have an idea of exactly how much stuff our community discards each month.
+For every item that goes out in a thrift store, there are a hundred things that go directly to the baler.
+The process of sorting everything that comes in never ends, there are sometimes ceiling high piles of hundreds of garbage bags full of clothes.
+The piles never get smaller, as soon as one is processed, new donations come in and are piled up again.

 One or two full semi trucks are loaded out every month, packed to the brim with thousands of pounds of clothing, shoes, accessories, kitchenware, and toys.
-To put out every item donated, and to wait for it to sell, you would need a department store that was several stories, and even if it was all extremely cheap or free, you’d have to add a new floor every year just because there will never be enough people locally to find a new home for every item.
+To put out every item donated, and to wait for it to sell, would take a large warehouse or building that was several stories, and even if it was all extremely cheap or free, you’d have to continually expand floor space every year because there will never be enough people locally to find a new home for every item.

-I could say a lot more about all this but for now I’ll just leave you with this wisdom I’ve learned from years of seeing the massive amount of perfectly good stuff humans get rid of: stop buying new things.
+I’ll leave you with this wisdom I’ve learned from years of seeing the massive amount of perfectly good stuff humans get rid of: stop buying new things.